stackbuilders/tutorials/tutorials/python/using-types-in-python-with-mypy/tutorial.md

 ---
 title: How to start using Python Type Annotations with Mypy
 published: 2020-02-11
-tags: Python tutorial, Mypy , Python types, TDD
+tags: Python, Mypy, Python types, TDD
 language: python
 author-name: Carlos Villavicencio
-twitter-profile:
 github-profile: po5i
 description: Learn how to improve software quality and readability in Python code by leveraging the built-in typing system, as it complements other software development processes like type-driven development and test-driven development.
 ---